SAP-samples/btp-kyma-multitenant-extension/documentation/test-customer-onboarding/run-application/README.md

 1. Copy the URL sent by the partner and start the application in a browser.
-    > Note: You can find your app URL by clicking on **Instances and Subscriptions** under **Services**.
+    > Note: You can find your app URL by choosing **Instances and Subscriptions** under **Services**.

    ![](images/start-application.png)

 2. By running the application the first time, you will be prompted to go to the **Admin Corner** and do the initial configuration.
-Click on the button **Go to admin corner**.
+Choose **Go to admin corner**.

    ![](images/go-to-admin-corner.png)

-3. Configure the general settings of the application and click the button **Update settings**.
+3. Configure the general settings of the application and choose **Update settings**.
     * Name of the company: City Scooter
     * Logo of the company: https://raw.githubusercontent.com/matthieupelatan/easy-franchise-assets/main/images/logo-city-scooter.png

    ![](images/admin-corner-default.png)

-4. Add mentors by clicking on **Add mockdata** and verify that the data has been generated.
+4. Add mentors by choosing **Add mockdata** and verify that the data has been generated.

    ![](images/admin-corner-configuration.png)